LsSens/curso_ebac/README.md

-Para acessar o projeto feito nessa etapa do curso, acesse:
+Para ver o projeto, acesse:

-To access the project made at this stage of the course, go to:
+To see the project, go to:

 https://gamesshop-alpha.vercel.app